Today’s contemporary scene in Singapore

 FRIDAY 8th TO SUNDAY 10th OCTOBER AND THURSDAY 18th TO SUNDAY 28th NOVEMBER 2010

-In partnership with the National Arts Council de Singapore
+In partnership with the National Arts Council of Singapore

 The BABA BLING gives way to a performing arts festival showcasing events from Singapore.
-Cross cultural island bordering China and on the doorstep of Malaysia, the merchant city of Singapore is one of the Pacific Dragons and seems like fertile grounds to new artistic production.
-Economic expansion and a cosmopolitan cultural context encourage artists’ inventiveness bridging the gap between East and West.
+A cross cultural island, off the southern tip of the Malay peninsula and tucked below China, the merchant city of Singapore is one of the Pacific Dragons and is fertile ground for new, artistic expression.
+Economic expansion and a cosmopolitan cultural context encourage artists’ inventiveness bridging the gap between the East and West.
 Through performances and workshops, discover some of today’s most creative dance, theatre and musical companies!

 Singapour Chinese Orchestra